steemit/condenser/docs/STATE_MANAGEMENT.md

 ## Functional parity and gaps

 - **Phase-two closure:** Structural parity for named legacy reducer domains is satisfied by the slices listed above.
 Five legacy-parity slices that were ported early (`transaction`, `offchain`, `community`, `userProfiles`, `ad`) accumulated no selectors or dispatchers as features landed elsewhere (API routes, thunks, SWR cache) and have been deleted; the table above records where each domain now lives. **Saga-level parity is not a goal** for the new stack unless a future ADR reintroduces orchestration tooling.
+- **No-op action policy (what gets deleted vs kept):** a reducer with side effects, or one that only serves an already-dead UI path, is deleted outright (e.g. the announcement toggle with its sessionStorage writes, `transactionSlice`'s error callback).
+A pure no-op action with no dispatchers (`checkKeyType`, `saveLogin`, `accountAuthLookup`, `steemApiError`) is kept as a documented no-op and left for a later dedicated batch.
 - **Verification:** Compare critical user flows (login, vote, post, wallet) against historical Condenser behavior when extending features; extend thunks or server endpoints where state or timing still diverges.

 ## Optional future work